-Students living on campus in university dormitories are required to purchase a meal card.
-The University offers a seven-day meal plan.
+Students living on the SUBR campus are required to purchase a meal card.
+SUBR offers a seven-day meal plan.

 A meal plan specifically designed for students who live off campus is also available.
 Under this plan, meal cards may be purchased on a prorated basis.
-Students who desire to participate in a meal plan should contact Campus Dining (225) 771-2363.
+Students who desire to participate in a meal plan should contact SUBR Campus Dining (225) 771-2363.